NYSE: CLOSED

 Greenheart Gold presents an intriguing investment opportunity in the junior gold exploration sector.
 The company's focus on the highly prospective yet underexplored Guiana Shield, combined with its experienced management team and strong financial position, positions it well to potentially make significant discoveries.

-The company's three key projects, Majorodam Igab and Abuya, offer promising geological characteristics and are located in proximity to existing major gold deposits.
+The company's three key projects, Majorodam Igab and Tosso Creek, offer promising geological characteristics with Igab and Majorodam being located in proximity to existing major producing gold deposits.
 Greenheart's systematic approach to exploration, leveraging modern techniques and the team's deep regional knowledge, enhances the probability of success.

 The management team's track record of discoveries in the region, particularly their involvement in the Oko West discovery, lends credibility to Greenheart's exploration strategy.
 Their extensive experience in the Guiana Shield provides the company with competitive advantages in project acquisition, exploration, and navigating local operational challenges.